 A major factor for the decreased thermogenesis in overweight people is sensitivity to the hormone insulin, but the amount of brown fat is also an important factor.

 Some theories suggest that lean people have a higher ratio of brown-to-white fat than overweight individuals.
 Evidence supports this theory.
-The amount of brown fat in modern humans is extremely small (estimates are 0.5% to 5% of total body weight), but because of its profound effect on diet-induced thermogenesis, as little as 1 ounce of brown fat in a person’s body, could make the difference between maintaining body weight or putting on an extra 10 pounds a year.
+The amount of brown fat in modern humans is extremely small (estimates are 0.5% to 5% of total body weight), but because of its profound effect on diet-induced thermogenesis, as little as 1 ounce of brown fat in a person’s body, could make the difference between maintaining body weight

 In animal studies, surgical implantation of brown fat stores leads to effective weight loss in models of obesity suggesting a possible surgical treatment of obesity in humans.